terrysystems/live-incident-response/notes/investigation_notes.md

 No login activity was found using the `last` command, suggesting:
 - The account may have been created for persistence
-- Or used through non-interactive methods (
+- Or used through non-interactive methods

-## Phase 2 — Remediation and System Restoration
+## Phase 2 – Remediation and System Restoration

-## Questions / Findings to Verify
+Based on the findings from Phase 1, remediation actions were taken to remove unauthorized access and reduce potential attack vectors.

+Actions performed:

+Stopped the FTP service to eliminate active exposure:

+systemctl stop vsftpd

+Disabled the FTP service to prevent it from starting on reboot:

+systemctl disable vsftpd

+Identified and removed the unauthorized user account:

+sudo userdel -r hacker

+Verified that the user account and associated home directory were removed

+Checked for active processes related to the unauthorized user:

+ps aux | grep hacker

+Inspected cron directories for persistence mechanisms:

+sudo ls -la /var/spool/cron/crontabs/

+Reviewed login history for suspicious activity:

+last

+All remediation actions were validated to ensure no remaining traces of the unauthorized user or active attack vectors.

+Result:

+Unauthorized user account successfully removed

+FTP service disabled, reducing system exposure

+No evidence of active processes or persistence mechanisms

+System restored to a secure operational state